MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-preview-api-lifecycle.md

 ## How to update to a newer API version

-- For Azure SDKs: use a newer API version by updating to a [newer version of the SDK](https://azure.github.io/azure-sdk/releases/latest/index.html?search=containerservicefleet).
+- For Azure SDKs: Use a newer API version by updating to a [newer version of the SDK](https://azure.github.io/azure-sdk/releases/latest/index.html?search=containerservicefleet).
 - For Azure CLI: Update the CLI itself and the fleet extension to the latest version by running `az upgrade` and `az extension update --name fleet`.
 - For Terraform: Update to the latest version of the AzureRM Terraform module.
 To find out what version of the API a particular Terraform release is using, check the [Terraform release notes](/azure/developer/terraform/provider-version-history-azurerm) or